AmrMomtaz/K-Means/README.md

 ```
 where **n** is the number of features and **m** is the number of clusters (k parameter).

-2. Second, preprocess the data he wants to cluster by removing all
+2. Second, preprocess the data to be clustered by removing all unnecessary columns
-unnecessary columns and leaving only numeric columns and he defines
-the separator in code (the separator is “,” in case of csv files).
+leaving only numeric columns and define the separator in code (the separator is “,” in case of csv files).

-3. Then, compile the java class and produces the output jar using the
+3. Then, compile the java class and produce the output jar using the
 following commands:
 ```
 $HADOOP_HOME/bin/hadoop com.sun.tools.javac.Main KMeans.java